|

 of shells and round shot, shells loaded with balls,

-shells of guns and shells of
+shells of guns and shells of mortars, percussion

-shells, exploding upon i
+shells, exploding upon impact, shells with graded

 fuses--every kind apparently known to the arsenals

-me men were dead and no scratch appeared on
+of war…Some men were dead and no scratch appeared on

 their bodies; the concussion had forced the breath